kbobrowski/CarND-LaneLines-P1/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

-- line vertical
+Potential shortcoming might include:

+- numerical errors in Hough lines clustering if lines is closely vertical (calculation of slope would include division by zero / very small number)
-- situation where lines does not have opposite slopes
+- situation where lines does not have opposite slopes is not handled
-- no tracking of turns
+- no tracking of turns - lanes are always assumed to be straigh
--

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...

 ### 3. Suggest possible improvements to your pipeline

-- allow broader range of shape for the line
--

-A possible improvement would be to ...

-Another potential improvement could be to ...
+Possible improvements include:

+- Cluster Hough lines in coordinate system which would avoid division by zero / very small number
+- Allow for slopes of the lines with the same sign (e.g. when the car is joining a new lane), although it would require a special treatment of double lines
+- Make lane model more complex (e.g. described by non-linear equation), to allow accurate lane tracking in turns